lauraclay/coder-html-css-lessons/Lesson-2/lesson-plan-2.md

-# Lesson 2 - What is HTML?
+# Lesson 2: What is HTML?

 ##Introduction

 In this lesson we will be given an opportunity to program a new webpage using HTML; from creating a webpage on Google Coder, to careful syntax placement, to the joy of creating a simple webpage.
-In particular, we will learn how to use the HTML tags for headings, line breaks and paragraphs.
+In particular, we will learn how to use the HTML tags for headings, line breaks, and paragraphs.

-## Learning Objectives
+## Learning objectives

 - Know that websites are made up of a type of computer code called "HTML"
 - Identify some HTML tags and what they are used for
 - Be able to use HTML tags to create a basic webpage for a recipe

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to: